Prison Education – OLASS

 - Continuous service improvements take place.
 The key to this is listening to and acting upon the prisoner/ex-prisoner voice

-- We have the best educational resources and inspirational tutors to have most impact
+- We have the best educational resources and inspirational tutors to have the most impact

-- A partnership approach that adds value across the offer is key, so we work with specialists like New Leaf Initiative, the Prisoners’ Education Trust (PET), Develop and Mainstream Training.
+- A partnership approach that adds value, we work with specialists like New Leaf Initiative, the Prisoners’ Education Trust (PET) and Develop and Mainstream Training

 Where We Work